jimmitjoo/laravel-ecommerce/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## About Laravel
+## About Laravel eCommerce

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable, creative experience to be truly fulfilling.
+Laravel eCommerce is a web application framework for developers of ecommerce solutions, built upon Laravel with expressive, elegant syntax.
+Laravel believe development must be an enjoyable, creative experience to be truly fulfilling, and we do as well.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).